-The Authority capitalizes interest costs incurred during the construction period of qualifying property assets.
+The Authority may capitalize interest costs incurred during the construction period of qualifying property assets.
 The amount of interest costs capitalized on qualifying assets acquired with proceeds of tax-exempt borrowings consists of all interest costs of the borrowing less any interest earned on related interest-bearing investments acquired with proceeds of the related tax-exempt borrowings from the date of the borrowing until the assets are ready for their intended use.
 Bond premiums are amortized to interest expense on a straight-line basis over the terms of the related bonds.
 Deferred losses on bond refundings are amortized to interest expense principally on the effective interest method over the terms of the old trust or new trust agreements, whichever is shorter.
-During fiscal 2016 and 2015, total interest costs were accounted for as follows:
+During fiscal 2017 and 2016, total interest costs were accounted for as follows:

-2016 2015 Total interest incurred \$ 62,083,263 \$ 58,778,751 Amortization of bond premium (7,621,910) (3,848,587) Amortization of deferred loss 2,060,233 1,717,196 Less: capitalized portion of interest incurred (2,176,539) (3,118,309) Interest expense \$ 54,345,047 \$ 53,529,051 Capitalized portion of interest incurred \$ 2,176,539 \$ 3,118,309 Less: interest income on unused funds from tax- exempt borrowings (94,745) (158,408) Net capitalized interest \$ 2,081,794 \$ 2,959,901
+2017 2016 Total interest incurred \$ 59,111,476 \$ 62,083,263 Amortization of bond premium (5,085,992) (7,621,910) Amortization of deferred loss 3,117,613 2,060,233 Less: capitalized portion of interest incurred (2,176,539) Interest expense \$ 57,143,097 \$ 54,345,047 Capitalized portion of interest incurred \$ - \$ 2,176,539 Less: interest income on unused funds from tax- exempt borrowings (94,745) Net capitalized interest \$ \$ 2,081,794